w3c-cg/solid/CONTRIBUTING.md

    communication channels such as chats and mailing lists.
 Include these URLs in the description of the calendar event for the meeting.
-4. Following the meeting, update the PR with the minutes collected from the live editor.
+4. Following the meeting, update the PR with the minutes collected from the live editor, acknowledging scribes by adding them as `Co-authored-by: NAME
+   <NAME@EXAMPLE.COM>`.
-5. Merge the PR once substantial feedback has been reviewed and integrated for publication.
+5. Squash merge the PR once substantial feedback has been reviewed and integrated for publication.

 ## Communication